 It’s great to have a liquid measuring cup on hand.
 I use it for . . . you guessed it, measuring any liquids!
 It’s more precise and it’s easier to pour the liquid using these measuring cups.

 If you’re fancy, this is an awesome gadget to take your meal prep to the next level.
-Some recipes have weight measurements so it’s nice to have on hand – especially if you’re a baker.
+Some recipes have weight measurements so this is nice to have on hand – especially if you’re a baker.
 Food scales also come in handy if you’re learning portion sizes or tracking your food intake.

 I love my baking stone but you can go with any set of baking sheets.
 I like using non-rimmed sheet pans for things like cookies, but the rimmed ones are great for roasting veggies and sheet pan meals.
 If there happens to be any liquid released during cooking, the rim ensures it doesn’t drip all over your oven and create a big mess.